 Work Trends | Chapter 4

-Three studies conducted in 2011 and 2012 explore the experiences of high school and college graduates from the classes of 2006 – 2011.
+Three studies conducted in 2011 and 2012 explored the experiences of high school and college graduates from the classes of 2006 to 2011.
 The purpose of the studies was to understand how recent graduates were faring in the workforce, specifically looking at those individuals who graduated before and during the difficult labor market caused by the Great Recession.

 Studies